WHO's new funding appeal for coronavirus fight to top $1 billion - diplomats

 GENEVA (Reuters) - The World Health Organization (WHO) is preparing to launch an appeal soon for more than $1 billion to fund operations against the COVID-19 pandemic through year-end, diplomats told Reuters on Thursday.

+It comes against the backdrop of a salvo lobbed by U.S. President Donald Trump against the WHO over its handling of the COVID-19 pandemic and suggestions from his administration it might re-evaluate U.S. funding.

+The U.N. agency needs more resources than ever as it leads the global response against the disease that has infected 1.4 million people and killed 85,000, diplomats and experts say.

-WHO Director-General Tedros Adhanom Ghebreyesus, in a speech to diplomats issued by the United Nations agency, said it would release its latest plan “in the coming days”.
-It follows the WHO’s initial three-month appeal for $675 million through April.
+WHO Director-General Tedros Adhanom Ghebreyesus, in a speech to diplomats on Thursday issued by the WHO, said it would release its latest plan “in the coming days”.

 “It will be well over $1 billion, maybe several billion,” a Western envoy said.
-Another diplomat who is following the discussions said that the appeal would be at least $1 billion.
+Another diplomat following the discussions said that the appeal would be at least $1 billion.

 A WHO spokesman, asked about this figure, had no immediate comment.